tomjoht/learnapidoc/_docs/resources/docapis_aerisweather_example.md

 ## The Aeris Weather API

 In earlier tutorials, you integrated information from the [OpenWeatherMap API](https://openweathermap.org/api).
-I's probably a good idea to compare this OpenWeatherMap API with another weather API.
+It's probably a good idea to compare this OpenWeatherMap API with another weather API.
 The [Aeris Weather API](http://www.aerisweather.com/support/docs/api/) is one of the most interesting, well-documented and powerful weather APIs I've encountered.

 {% include random_ad2.html %}